Luca Zadeh is a 13-year-old Voorhees child with Down syndrome.

 Zadeh shared the news about Luca with van Pelt shortly after graduation.
 From that point on, van Pelt, who now lives in Boston, felt compelled to stay in contact with Luca and his mother.

-“After she had shared with me that Luca would have Down syndrome and I continued to hear about all the health problems he was going through that are common for children that deal with Down syndrome, we ended up really keeping in touch in terms of how they were doing and how she was supporting him so he would thrive,” van Pelt noted.
+“After she had shared with me that Luca would have Down syndrome and I continued to hear about all the health problems he was going through … we ended up really keeping in touch in terms of how they were doing and how she was supporting him so he would thrive,” van Pelt noted.

 “As a mother myself and as a nurse, I became very much inspired and impressed by her dedication to care for Luca and advocate for his needs on behalf of a child that didn’t have the ability to advocate for himself,” she added.